-- Have excellent knowledge and understanding of the apprenticeship standard. - ➤ Hold a recognised current workplace assessment and internal quality assurance qualification. - Have current, relevant occupational expertise and knowledge, at the relevant level of the occupational area(s) they are assessing, which has been gained through 'hands on' experience in the industry and across service user groups. - Practice standardised assessment principles set out by the assessment organisation. - > Have sufficient resources to carry out the role of independent end assessor i.e. time and budget. - > Undertake relevant and effective CPD activity to meet PALs requirements.
+- > Have excellent knowledge and understanding of the apprenticeship standard. - > Hold a recognised current workplace assessment qualification. - Have current, relevant occupational expertise, and knowledge, at the relevant level of the occupational area(s) they are assessing, which has been gained through 'hands on' experience in the industry. - > Practice standardised assessment principles set out by the assessment organisation. - > Have sufficient resources to carry out the role of independent end assessor i.e., time and budget. - Undertake relevant and effective CPD activity to meet PAL's requirements.